chocolatey-community/chocolatey-packages/automatic/lightworks/README.md

 __Lightworks__ is Academy and Emmy award-winning, professional Non-Linear Editing (NLE) software supporting resolutions up to 4K.

-In the last 25 years Lightworks has been used to edit some of the finest films in cinema history: LA Confidential, Pulp Fiction, Heat, Road to Perdition, Hugo, The Kingâ€™s Speech and many more.
+In the last 25 years Lightworks has been used to edit some of the finest films in cinema history: LA Confidential, Pulp Fiction, Heat, Road to Perdition, Hugo, The King's Speech and many more.

 ## Features